 In addition, on a submission-by-submission basis, data contributors will have access to interactive data auditing and validation dashboards that can help with quality assurance for their data submissions and that offer additional analyses.
 On an annual basis, data contributors will have access to data comparison reports—i.e., in-depth analytics that compare their claims data with our broader, aggregated repository.
 The reports offer valuable market insights.

 Yes, FAIR Health provides all contributors with telephone- and web-based training for the initial setup and ongoing data submission process.

 FAIR Health Support

-FAIR Health offers varying levels of assistance to clients, including answers to questions about our data and methodologies, training sessions and webinars via conference call, and specialized support that includes on-site training and hands-on assistance with a variety of service, product and client education topics.
+FAIR Health is committed to serving clients with support tailored to their needs.
+FAIR Health offers various levels of assistance to clients, including answers to questions about its data and methodologies, training sessions and webinars via conference call, and specialized support that includes on-site training and hands-on assistance with a variety of service, product and client education topics.
 To learn more, visit the Support section.